 Voting begins in Russian-held regions of Ukraine on referendums to become part of Russia

-Voting begins in Russian-held regions of Ukraine on referendums to become part of Russiaget the free app

 Kyiv, Ukraine — Voting began Friday in Moscow-held regions of Ukraine on referendums to become part of Russia, Russian-backed officials there said.